snap-adu-logo-color

 Engaging a Septic Contractor: The Path to Clarity

 1. Bedroom Count: The size of a septic system is typically governed by the number of bedrooms rather than bathrooms.
 This is because bedrooms imply potential occupancy, which in turn indicates the volume of wastewater.
-Inform your contractor about the number of bedrooms you plan to include in your ADU.
+Inform your contractor about the number of bedrooms you plan to include in your ADU floor plan.

 2. System Mapping and Condition Assessment: Your contractor will need to conduct a thorough mapping of your existing septic system.
 This includes locating all components and evaluating their current condition to ensure they can handle additional usage.